qiskit-community/qiskit-metal/README.md

 ### Quantum device design project
 We are thrilled to ask you to join this journey to revolutionize quantum devices.
 This is a first-of-its-kind, open-source project for engineers and scientists to design superconducting quantum devices with ease.

-Qiskit-metal is licensed under Apache 2.0.
-IBM reserves no copyright over outputs of qiskit-metal.
+Qiskit Metal is licensed under Apache 2.0.
+IBM reserves no copyright over outputs of Qiskit Metal.

 #### Watch the recorded tutorials
 The streaming will also be recorded and made available [here](https://www.youtube.com/playlist?list=PLOFEBzvs-VvqHl5ZqVmhB_FcSqmLufsjb) for offline review.